 Here, I explore the trade in illicit antiquities, and the destruction of community and cultural property, during economic crises, by organised crime and through political violence.
-I focus on investigating, analysing and reviewing information; however, I am trying to find a way to curate and report news on current crimes against art and cultural property.
+I focus on investigating and analysing crimes against cultural heritage and community property.

 I also cover other uses/treatments of cultural property (from appropriation to vandalism); and the social, economic and political context (for example, state censorship).
 My primary research area is Cyprus, Greece and Turkey; but I look at art crime and conflict outside the Eastern Mediterranean too.

 I’m an archaeologist by training.
 But I’ve done cultural heritage work, documenting site biographies; ethnographic research, conducting interviews and oral histories to explore nationalist violence and historiographies; criminological investigation into cultural property violations; data analysis of community participation in cultural property crime; English teaching, proofreading, copy-editing; office work, shop work, bar work; concert venue technical assistance…

 (In order of first professional stay) I’ve lived, studied and/or worked in Britain, Greece, (all too briefly) Kosovo, Cyprus, Turkey and the Netherlands.
 I can speak Greek and Turkish (with a village accent).

 I am (very) actively looking for work, ideally research, communication, data analysis or data processing.
 If you need something doing, or if your institution/country might support someone doing something, I am available.